 Daniel Makagon received his PhD from the University of South Florida.
 Makagon's teaching and research interests are in urban communication, ethnography, cultural studies, documentary, and community.

-He is author of Where the Ball Drops: Days and Nights in Times Square (University of Minnesota Press, 2004) and co-author with Mark Neumann of Recording Culture: Audio Documentary and the Ethnographic Experience (Sage, 2008).
+He is author of Underground: The Subterranean Culture of Punk House Shows (2015), Where the Ball Drops: Days and Nights in Times Square (University of Minnesota Press, 2004) and co-author with Mark Neumann of Recording Culture: Audio Documentary and the Ethnographic Experience (Sage, 2008).

 Makagon has also published articles on guerrilla art, democracy and urban life in Southern Communication Journal, Journal of Communication Inquiry, Text & Performance Quarterly, and Communication and Critical/Cultural Studies.
 He is editor of a special issue of Liminalities, on "On the City", and co-editor with Michael LeVan of a special issue of Text & Performance Quarterly on the seven deadly sins.
 His audio documentaries have been broadcast on public radio and on the Internet.